Stanford MBA Essay Questions for 2024-2025

 Optional Short-Answer Question

-Question: Think about times you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
+Question: Think about a time in the last few years when you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
 What was your impact?
 What made it significant to you or to others?

 SBC’s star-studded consultant team is unparalleled.
 Our clients benefit from current intelligence that we receive from the former MBA Admissions Officers from Harvard HBS, Stanford GSB and every elite business program in the US and Europe.
 These MBA Admissions Officers have chosen to work exclusively with SBC.